apify/crawlee/docs/guides/motivation.md

 title: Motivation
 ---

-Thanks to tools like <a href="https://github.com/GoogleChrome/puppeteer" target="_blank">Puppeteer</a> or
-<a href="https://www.npmjs.com/package/cheerio" target="_blank">Cheerio</a>, it is easy to write Node.js code to extract data from web pages.
-But
-eventually things will get complicated.
+Thanks to tools like [Puppeteer](https://github.com/GoogleChrome/puppeteer) or [Cheerio](https://www.npmjs.com/package/cheerio), it is easy to write Node.js code to extract data from web pages.
+But eventually things will get complicated.
 For example, when you try to:

 -   Perform a deep crawl of an entire website using a persistent queue of URLs.